junkun-ren/PersonalWebsite/content/0-research.md

 **Questions to answer**<a name="subparagraph3"></a>
 {% include figure.html img="BEF stoichiometry framework.png" alt="BEF stoichiometry framework illustration" caption="A conceptual framework of the stoichiometric relationship between biodiversity and ecosystem functioning (BEF) in food web.
 H. Hillebrand et al., BAAE." width="90%" %}

 Inspired by the concepts illustrated in the diagram above ```(H. Hillebrand et al., BAAE)```, there are two main questions I hope to answer with this model from a stoichiometry perspective:
 1. Coexistence question
 	- Under different combinations of N,P availability and ratio, can 	different zooplankton and phytoplankton coexist?
-	- Will the evolution of phytoplankton?s uptake trait affect 	coexistence?
+	- Will the evolution of phytoplankton's uptake trait affect coexistence?
+	- etc.
-	- Coexistence mechanism
+	- T Coexistence mechanism
 		- Role of stoichiometry
 		- maximum & minimum cell element quota, selectivity, etc.